h0psing/melb-amazon-alexa-meetup/README.md

 Welcome to the [Melbourne Amazon Alexa Meetup](https://www.meetup.com/Melbourne-Amazon-Alexa-Meetup) workshop: Getting Started: Develop an Amazon Alexa Skill.

 # What is this?
 This repo contains code and instructions to build an Amazon Alexa Skill with Node JS code hosted on AWS (Lambda).
-It is split into 3 branches, each containing instructions for a different version of the app, walking you through the different steps of the configuration on each side.
+It is split into 3 branches, each containing instructions for the stages to get an Alexa skill published.

 ## What is an Alexa skill?
-Alexa is Amazon’s voice service and the brain behind millions of devices including Amazon Echo.
+Alexa is Amazon's voice service and the brain behind millions of devices including Amazon Echo.
 Alexa provides capabilities, or skills, that enable customers to create a more personalised experience.
 There are now thousands of skills available in Australia and New Zealand, from brands like Qantas, Westpac, Sky TV, NAB, Taste.com.au, hipages, Dimmi, SBS News, as well as innovative designers and developers.

 ![app overview](docs/app_overview.gif)